Paragould, Arkansas

-Paragould is the county seat of Greene County, and the 19th-largest city in Arkansas, in the United States.
-The city is located in northeastern Arkansas on the eastern edge of Crowley's Ridge, a geologic anomaly contained within the Arkansas delta.
+Paragould is a city in and the county seat of Greene County, and the 15th-largest city in Arkansas, in the United States.
+The city is located in northeastern Arkansas on the eastern edge of Crowley's Ridge, a geologic anomaly contained within the Arkansas Delta.

 Paragould is the principal city of the Paragould, Arkansas Micropolitan Statistical Area and is also a part of the Jonesboro-Paragould Combined Statistical Area.
-The Paragould micropolitan area's population was 42,090 at the 2010 census, and the Jonesboro-Paragould Combined Statistical Area's population was 163,116.

-The city had a population of 26,113 at the 2010 census and an estimated population of 28,986 in 2019.
+The population of Paragould was 29,537 as of the 2020 Census, compared to 26,113 at the 2010 census.

 History

 The city's name is a blend combining the last names of competing railroad magnates J. W. Paramore and Jay Gould.
 Paramore's Texas & St. Louis Railway (later the Cotton Belt) and Gould's St. Louis, Iron Mountain and Southern Railway (later the Missouri Pacific) intersected here in 1882.
 A group of citizens chose the name, and it is believed to be the only city in the world with this name.
-Gould objected to his name's being second and refused to list the new town on his schedules.
+For a time, Gould objected to his name's being second and refused to list the new town on his schedules.
+In 1888, Paragould was the starting point for the Paragould and Buffalo Island Railway (later the Paragould Southeastern Railway), which eventually made its way to Blytheville, Arkansas.